USAGE INFO

 • Uses larger fonts and buttons, narrower info bubbles

-Smartphone/Touchscreen display features depend upon user feedback reported to the
+Note: Smartphone/Touchscreen display features depend upon user feedback reported to the

-Trailmap Forum, since I rarely use mine.
+Trailmap Forum, since I rarely use my smartphone.

 • Popup info bubbles can be closed by clicking on: the map or a provided bubble link or the bubble's top-right corner "X" or the "Escape" key